jandranrebbalangue/Anime-quotes/README.md

-# Simple project that contains anime random quotes
+# Simple project that fetch anime random quotes using ReactJS